WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupTails.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; `/.walletwasabi`
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;`/client` (here we save our wallet files, filters and blocks)

-After every session, when you’re done, navigate into /Home/.walletwasabi/client and copy the desired folders into your persistent directory.
+After every session, when you’re done, navigate into `/Home/.walletwasabi/client` and copy the desired folders into your persistent directory.

 Generally, you’d like to save the `Wallets` and `Blocks` folders.

-The former contains your wallet informations (e.g. keys, labels), while the latter include the blocks needed to establish your balance.
+The former contains your wallet information (e.g. keys, labels), while the latter includes the blocks needed to establish your balance.

 Could be also nice to save the `BitcoinStore` folder, which contains the filters, so that you don’t have to download them again.

 ## INSTALL WASABI

-Drop the Wasabi-X.X.X.deb file from /Home/Persistent into desktop.
+Drop the Wasabi-X.X.X.deb file from `/Home/Persistent` into desktop.

 Open the terminal and run: